 Being fascinated with music and its reproduction since my early childhood, I’ve started playing the drums when I was 10.
 In 1990 I moved to Berlin where I spent most of the decade as a percussionist and had the chance to work extensively with some of the outstanding players and thinkers from the improvised and contemporary music scenes, with noise, electronic, jazz and experimental rock musicians from around the world.
 Through countless collaborations, rehearsals and performances on a near daily basis I became well acquainted with how the whole palette of instruments, from ancient to modern, does sound once they play right next to you and how different rooms will affect and alter them eventually.
-By default, musical instruments have an edge to their more obvious characteristics, and most of them – just like the sound of nature – will refuse to stop sounding at 22kHz just for CD’s sake.
+By default, musical instruments have an edge to their more obvious characteristics, and most of them – just like the sound of nature – will refuse to stop sounding at 22kHz just to fit on a CD.

 As an active musician and collaborator I’ve also learned about the diverse and often quiet unique perspectives of what good sound should be.
-The experience gathered during this period became formative for my current work and general approach to sound and mastering.
+The experience gathered during this period became formative for my current work and general approach to sound and mastering.Going Digital

 In 1997 I made a radical shift from being a drummer towards producing music with computers.
-I soon worked as a teacher in a classic electronic music studio in France and in 2001 became an associate professor for Sound and Digital Concepts at the University of Art and Design of Saarbrücken, where I was invited to conceive and established two dedicated studios.
-Since the mid 90s I have released over 50 records, CDs and full resolution downloads on international labels as well as on my own Schwebung imprint, and created various site-specific sound installations.
+I soon worked as an engineer and teacher in a traditional electronic music studio in France where I could set up an experimental analog lab around vintage components by ARP, Crumar, EMS, Moog, New England Digital and Roland, as well as a digital production studio featuring the latest ProTools 24-Bit audio technology.
+In 2001 I became an associate professor for Sound and Digital Concepts at the University of Art and Design of Saarbrücken, where I was invited to conceive and established two more ProTools based studios.
 During my research for the roots of audio reproduction I started collecting mechanical-acoustic gramophones and records from the early 1900s.
 I love how they transport sound in an archaic, yet stunningly beautiful way.
 Recorded Sound as an Illusion

-Once we look at the reproduction of recorded acoustic instruments there’s no such thing as perfect sound.
+Once we look at the reproduction of recorded acoustic events there’s no such thing as perfect sound.
 A recording will always be an illusion, a reflection of reality similar to photography or movies.
 Instead of perfect, such an image can only be as good as it gets once it will be played back.
 Imagine an orchestral work you love performed in a concert space with amazing acoustics.
 You can’t get the same result from a pair of loudspeakers, no matter how good they may be.
 That said, listening to music at home has its very own magic and can without a doubt be a fantastic experience in its own right.
-A trick almost as old as the record industry itself, to work around the problems that will arise while trying to bring fidelity to people’s homes, is the production of a recording with the use of compression, equalization, delays, reverb etc, paired with a skillful mix of the individual components that make a complex audio event.
+A trick almost as old as the record industry itself, to work around the problems that will arise while trying to bring fidelity to people’s homes, is the production of a recording with the use of equalization, compression, reverb etc, paired with a skillful mix of the individual components that make a complex audio event.
 Needless to say, this problem has sparked a huge wave of creativity and led to an enormous amount of fantastic works spanning across the genres and production schools throughout the decades.